 Owing to the global rise in terrorism, Selah is sought out by trauma workers and first responders from other countries interested in learning from our own fieldwork.
-For example, in the aftermath of the September 2004 school siege in the town of Beslan, Ukraine, which left nearly 350 killed and hundreds more injured, Selah psychologists, psychiatrists and volunteers provided critical training to the local caregivers in the FSU, through the Israel Trauma Coalition.
+For example, in the aftermath of the September 2004 school siege in the town of Beslan in the Republic of North Ossetia-Alania in Russia which left nearly 350 killed and hundreds more injured, Selah psychologists, psychiatrists and volunteers provided critical training to the local caregivers in the FSU, through the Israel Trauma Coalition.
 We also ran a summer program here in Israel for some of the child survivors.
 Another example was after the earthquake in Haiti, when we sent a team of trauma experts to help with the situation on the ground.

 Q: Are there other agencies solely dedicated to helping immigrants in crisis?

 Selah is the only countrywide, comprehensive network of sustained assistance available to immigrants in Israel from all countries of origin.
 Our practical and emotional support outreach is unique; we attend to needs in the immigrants’ native language and with a deep understanding of – and sensitivity to – their specific cultural norms.
 Our aid is also unique in that we remain with immigrants from the onset of crisis and throughout the healing process as needed.